-In order to manage its liquidity risk in 2023, Belfius has continued diversifying funding sources and investor base.
-Belfius has successfully issued EUR 0.5 billion Tier 2, EUR 0.5 billion covered bonds, EUR 0.75 billion preferred senior under green format and EUR 1 billion preferred senior.
-The participation of Belfius Bank in the ECB TLTRO III funding programme for an amount of EUR 15.65 billion was reduced to EUR 6 billion at the end of 2022, and in June 2023 another EUR 3.3 billion was repaid.
+in June 2023 another EUR 3.3 billion was repaid.
 This leads to a residual funding through TLTRO of EUR 2.7 billion that will continue to expire.
 In an abundant ECB funding environment and a strong wholesale market, Belfius still shows very solid key liquidity metrics at the end of June 2023 with a Liquidity Coverage Ratio of 156% (end of 2022: 173%) and a Net Stable Funding Ratio of 133% (end of 2022: 135%), both well above the minimum requirement of 100%.
 The recent events of the liquidity outflows of circa EUR 3.5 billion related to the issuance of the Bon d'Etat/Staatsbon by the Belgian state have temporarily reduced the liquidity buffer but remained under control thanks to the sufficient total liquidity buffer of EUR 45 billion at the onset of outflows and actions taken swiftly to ensure that the LCR stays above our internal target of 120% even notwithstanding the part covered by the TLTRO.

-In terms of financial market risk ("FMR"), despite high volatilities and risk aversion stemming from abrupt change in monetary policy needed to fight inflation, the US regional banks' crisis and the near collapse of Credit Suisse in March 2023, Belfius' financial market activities were very resilient thanks to reduced exposures due to the increase of UK real rate4 in the ex-legacy's portfolio and enhanced risk frameworks (XvA dynamic hedging, new Internal Value at Risk model).
+In terms of financial market risk ("FMR"), despite high volatilities and risk aversion stemming from abrupt change in monetary policy needed to fight inflation, the US regional banks' crisis and the near collapse of Credit Suisse in March 2023, Belfius' financial market activities were very resilient thanks to reduced exposures due to the increase of UK real rate3 in the ex-legacy's portfolio and enhanced risk frameworks (XvA dynamic hedging, new Internal Value at Risk model).
 Despite some exposures to UK utilities recently coming under heightened market pressure, de-risking of the ex-legacy portfolio successfully continues.

 Belfius Insurance has been able to maintain a strong Solvency profile as well in this uncertain year 2023.
 As of the end of June 2023, the consolidated Solvency II ("SII") ratio ended up with a strong 195%, higher than the Solvency II ratio at year-end 2022 (193%).
 This remained well within Belfius Insurance's risk appetite (>160%).
 The required capital as per SII capital requirement (SCR) amounted to EUR 1,050 million at the end of June 2023, which is EUR 10 million lower compared to end 2022 (EUR 1,060 million).
 Market risk dropped given the performance of our equity portfolio and equity transactions during the second quarter which allowed us to have a stable positive evolution of the SII ratio related to equity risk.
 The SCR linked to interest rate risk is rather limited thanks to ALM management, targeting a limited global duration mismatch between assets and liabilities.
-The
+The life insurance risk decreased during the first semester of 2023 mainly due to the annual review of the liability projection assumptions